changlabtw/hicmaptools/README.md

 hicmaptools
 ----------------------

-It is a commend line tool to access HiC maps.
+It is a commend line tool for accessing HiC maps.
 The complete program provides multi-query modes and analysis tools.
-A detailed document is avaiable in [the readthedocs of HiCmapTools](https://hicmaptools.readthedocs.io/).
+A detailed document is available in [the readthedocs of HiCmapTools](https://hicmaptools.readthedocs.io/).

 Prerequisites
 --------------